-Relief associations are required to pay a supplemental benefit to each member who receives a lump-sum distribution.
-The amount of the supplemental benefit is equal to 10 percent of the lump-sum distribution, up to a maximum of \$1,000.
+Relief associations are required to pay a supplemental benefit to each member who receives a lump-sum distribution from a defined contribution or a defined benefit plan.
+The amount of the supplemental benefit is equal to 10 percent of the pre-tax lump-sum distribution, up to a maximum of \$1,000.
 The supplemental benefit is paid to the retiring member at the same time as the pension distribution.
 The 10 percent should be calculated based on the pension amount before any deferred interest is added.
 In addition, deferred interest should not be accrued on the supplemental benefit.
 Supplemental benefits are payable to members who are fully vested as well as to those who are partially vested.
 Relief associations are eligible for reimbursement from the State of Minnesota for qualified supplemental benefit payments.